prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // When was the transaction executed
       execution_date: Timestamp;

-      // Client's wire details, so that the exchange knows from whom money comes from.
+      // Sender's wire account details, so that the exchange knows from whom the
-      // In order to create a reserve on any exchange, an equivalent
+      // money comes from (and can possibly refund it).
+The details
-      // amount of money must be wire transferred from the client's to the exchange's
+      // given here must be in a wire format supported by the exchange.
-      // bank account.
+      sender_account_details: any;

-      // The wire details given here should include some unique identifier
+      // The wire details given here should include an unique identifier
       // for each transaction.
 The exchange will check that the details
       // given are unique, and if the wire details are identical to previous
       // wire details will treat the request as a duplicate and not actually
       // do any update.
 This is true even if the amount or execution date
       // differs.
+      //
+      // Note that the exchange does not interpret these details in any
+      // way, other than for "being unique".
+They are stored for diagnostics
+      // and auditing.
-      wire: any;
+      transfer_details: any;
     }

   **Response:**